 Lunch \$2.50

-Reduced lunch 40

-Milk .50
+Reduced lunch. .40 Milk .50

 Students may bring food from home or purchase lunch in the cafeteria.
-Students may not leave campus during lunch shifts.
-Parents may not bring food from restaurants for students to eat on campus.
+Food brought in from outside vendors tends to discourage students from participating in school feeding programs and may be discouraging to many of our students who are unable to afford such special treats but parents may occasionally bring food for their child.
+Any food brought in may not be shared with other students (refer to Wellness Plan).
+If a classroom friend wants to join you and your child for lunch, you all must remain in the cafeteria area.
 Students may charge only one lunch on their account.
 Additional charges will not be accepted.
 Debts are paid in the cafeteria.
 Theft from the cafeteria will result in disciplinary action.